Surgical Treatments and Other Therapies

 Deep brain stimulation uses an electrode surgically implanted into part of the brain.
 The electrodes are connected by a wire under the skin to a small electrical device called a pulse generator that is implanted in the chest.
 The pulse generator and electrodes painlessly stimulate the brain in a way that helps to stop many of the symptoms of Parkinson's such as tremor, bradykinesia, and rigidity.

 DBS is primarily used to stimulate one of three brain regions: the subthalamic nucleus, the globus pallidus, or the thalamus.
 Researchers are exploring optimal generator settings for DBS, whether DBS of other brain regions will also improve symptoms of Parkinson’s disease, and also whether DBS may slow disease progression.

 Deep brain stimulation usually reduces the need for levodopa and related drugs, which in turn decreases dyskinesias and other side effects.
 It also helps to relieve “on-off” fluctuation of symptoms.
 People who respond well to treatment with levodopa tend to respond well to DBS.
 Unfortunately, older people who have only a partial response to levodopa may not improve with DBS.

 A wide variety of complementary and supportive therapies may be used for Parkinson's disease.
 Among these therapies are standard physical, occupational, and speech therapies, which help with gait and voice disorders, tremors and rigidity, and decline in mental functions.
 Other supportive therapies include diet and exercise.

-Other complementary therapies include massage therapy, yoga, tai chi, hypnosis, acupuncture, and the Alexander technique, which improves posture and muscle activity.
-There have been limited studies suggesting mild benefits from some of these therapies, but they do not slow Parkinson's disease and to date there is no convincing evidence that they help.
+Other complementary therapies include massage therapy, yoga, dancing, boxing, tai chi, hypnosis, and acupuncture.
+There have been limited studies suggesting mild benefits from some of these therapies, but they do not slow Parkinson's disease and to date, there is no convincing evidence that they help.
 However, this remains an active area of investigation.